ibm-cloud-docs/vmwaresolutions/shared/shared_overview.md

 * 4 IOPS/GB - Storage tier with a maximum throughput of 4 IOPS/GB.
 * 2 IOPS/GB - Storage tier with a maximum throughput of 2 IOPS/GB.
 * 0.25 IOPS/GB - Storage tier with a maximum throughput of 0.25 IOPS/GB.
-* VSAN - No IOPS limitation.
+* vSAN™ - No IOPS limitation.

 Standard is the default policy for virtual data centers.
 {: note}